reactors-io/reactors-io.github.io/download.md

 ## SBT

-To add Reactive Collections to you project, add the following lines to your SBT build definition file (e.g. `build.sbt`):
+To add Reactors.IO to you project, add the following lines to your SBT build definition file (e.g. `build.sbt`):

     resolvers ++= Seq(